 Implementation of Alternative 1 would emit GHGs from the combustion of fossil fuels.
-The maximum CO2e generated from construction and personnel commuting activities during phased implementation of Alternative 1 would amount to approximately 5,470 tons (4,962 metric tons) and in the end state GHG emissions would be only 943 tons (855 metric tons) (Table 3.1-2), which would result in a negligible contribution to climate change.
-At end state, the annual GHG emissions would be roughly equivalent to the electricity use of 166 homes for one year (USEPA, 2023b).
-GHG emissions would be minor and largely temporary (lasting only the duration of the construction phase) and would not have a discernable impact on climate change.
-During planning and construction, the Navy would consider and implement, where appropriate, measures that would help to minimize air emissions and energy use in line with DoD and Navy policies discussed in Section 3.1.1.5, Greenhouse Gases.
-The Navy would consider facility designs, materials, and infrastructure that are energy efficient and resilient to climate change.
-The Navy would also consider expanding the use of natural infrastructure to build resilience, sequester carbon, and achieve local, landscape, and regional-scale climate solutions.
+The maximum annual CO2e generated from construction and personnel commuting activities during phased implementation of Alternative 1 would amount to approximately 306 tons (278 metric tons) in year 1, and in the end state, GHG emissions would be reduced by 391 tons (355 metric tons) (Table 3.1-2), which would result in a combined negligible benefit to climate change.
+At end state, the decrease in annual GHG emissions would be roughly equivalent to eliminating the electricity use of 70 homes for one year (USEPA, 2024).
+During planning and construction, the Navy would comply with the policies referenced in Section 3.1.1.5, which may include implementing, as appropriate, measures that would help to minimize air emissions and energy use, as well as facility designs, materials, and infrastructure that are energy efficient and resilient to climate change.
+These measures may also include expanding the use of natural infrastructure to build resilience, sequester carbon, and achieve local, landscape, and regional-scale climate solutions.